 Initial clinical trials will likely be limited to men who are okay with potential irreversibility (i.e. don’t want any more children), since we won’t be able to promise reversibility until the reversibility study is done.
 For trials after that, we’re still working it out!
 We hope to provide priority for donors and supporters, but it depends on what regulators permit.
 Sign up for our email list to get updates as it takes shape.

 Unfortunately not!
 RISUG is not yet on the market in India, and clinical trials of RISUG are only for Indian men who live near the study sites.
-We don’t know when RISUG’s developers will get it to market.
-So if you live in one of those cities in India, you’re in luck; but otherwise, Vasalgel is your best bet and we hope for your support!
+We don’t know when RISUG’s developers will get it to market, although as of mid-2014 there is talk of doing a large trial/monitored release in several districts, with the hope of integrating it into the family planning program by the end of 2015.
+So if you live in one of those areas in India, you’re in luck!
+But otherwise, Vasalgel is your best bet and we hope for your support.

 Are results from research on Vasalgel published?

 Preclinical studies in rabbits were completed in late 2013 and results are being prepared for publication.
 It takes a while for scientific research to go through the peer review and publication process, but we anticipate publication of rabbit studies in 2014 in open-access journals.
 Be sure to sign up for our email list to get summaries of study results and announcements for publication availability.

 How can I help get the word out about Vasalgel?

 Share the news about Vasalgel with friends and colleagues; “like” us on Facebook; and sign the nonprofit Male Contraception Information Project’s petition to let funders and policy-makers know that there is a demand for male contraceptives.
 Also, if you see any stories online with inaccuracies about Vasalgel, correcting those in the story’s comments section is an area where we need help!

 What options do I have while waiting for Vasalgel?